hirosystems/docs/docs/example-apps/billboard.md

 Once the local DevNet is healthy, you can run the billboard frontend from a separate terminal with the command `yarn dev` from the root of the billboard repository.
 This command launches the local frontend and opens a web browser to the appropriate local URL.

-The following sections highlight important parts of the billboard frontend application.
+The following sections highlight important parts of the billboard frontend app.

 ### Interacting with the Stacks API